 Use the following guidelines and principles as you contemplate your own work arrangements and those of your team.

-Staff and leaders alike need to understand the objectives, principles, guidelines and considerations of the remote work program.
-The information below is the basis for decision-making and the remote work agreement.
+Staff and leaders alike need to understand the objectives, principles, guidelines and considerations of the hybrid work program.
+The information below is the basis for decision-making and the hybrid work agreement.

-After reviewing this information, employees who are interested in entering into a Remote Work Agreement are encouraged to speak with their supervisor or manager.
+After reviewing this information, staff who are interested in entering into a Hybrid Work Agreement are encouraged to speak with their supervisor or manager.
 Leaders will then consider the arrangements of the individual as well as the team.

-The objectives of the remote work program are to:
+The objectives of the hybrid work program are to:

-- Attract and retain faculty and staff by creating a more flexible workplace environment.
+- Attract and retain staff by creating a more flexible workplace environment.

 - Positively impact student experience and outcomes through flexibility and the use of technology.

-- Optimize service levels, as well as faculty and staff productivity, through flexibility and the use of technology.
+- Optimize service levels, work quality, and productivity through flexibility and the use of technology.

 - Reduce carbon emissions through lower levels of commuting and strain on campus facilities.

-- Catalyze greater collaboration between UBC and its partners through normalizing remote interactions.
+- Catalyze collaboration between UBC and its partners through normalizing remote interactions.

 - Promote and enable connections and balance across UBC campuses.